eiro/rt-scripts/README.md

-# rt-scripts
+% rt-scripts

-reusable scripts related to configuration and maintenance
+reusable scripts related to configuration and maintenance of our rt plateforme.